Last editedJun 20236 min read

 Mobile payments – Mobile payments are exactly what they sound like; payments made using your phone.
 Two of the most popular examples include Apple Pay and Samsung Pay.

-Cryptocurrencies – Another, more recent addition to the alternative payment method stable are cryptocurrencies.
-You’re probably familiar with Bitcoin, but there are vast numbers of cryptocurrencies (over 2,000 as of January 2020) to explore.
-While many cryptocurrencies are volatile and may be difficult to actually use to make transactions, they’re sure to be an important part of the payments space in the future.
+Cryptocurrencies – Another, more recent addition to the alternative payment method stable is cryptocurrencies.
+You’re probably familiar with Bitcoin, but there are vast numbers of cryptocurrencies (over 8,685 as of January 2023) to explore.
+While many cryptocurrencies are volatile and may be difficult actually to use to make transactions, they’re sure to be an essential part of the payments space in the future.

 The market has rapidly expanded, and many experts believe that alternative payment methods will shape the future of global e-commerce for years to come.
-In Africa, for example, mobile payment users outnumber bank account holders, while in China, Alipay is by far the most popular payment method.
-Although credit cards are still popular throughout the world, particularly in the United Kingdom, many countries are flocking to alternative payment methods in far greater numbers than traditional payment methods.
+In Africa, for example, mobile payment users outnumber bank account holders, while in China, Alipay is the most popular payment method.
+Although credit cards are still popular worldwide, particularly in the United Kingdom, many countries are flocking to alternative payment methods in far greater numbers than traditional ones.